svaksha/aksh/Agrey/2015-05-26-jsoc-svaksha-tomography.md

 `TomoPy`<sup>{2}{3}</sup> is an open source, Python framework that is platform and data format independent, has multiprocessing capability and supports procedural programming that many researchers prefer<sup>{4}</sup>.
 At present, TomoPy utilizes compiled modules for demanding computations, making porting and distribution of the code more difficult.
 This project will create a new Radon transform<sup>{5}</sup> package library in Julia and implement that into the `TomoPy` Python framework.
 The result for this will be a more portable `TomoPy` implementation, will demonstrate the value of Julia to the scientific research community and likely attract more scientists to the Julia userbase.
 It will also provide a useful algebraic tool for other Julia users.

-# 2. USECASE
+# 2. ALGORITHM ONTOLOGY USECASE

+## Name
+Tomography.jl

-### Goal
+## Goal
 + Implement the filtered back projection (FBP), aka, dual Radon transform algorithm in Julia as a library that can be incorporated into the TomoPy<sup>{1}{2}</sup> toolbox to perform tomographic data processing and image reconstruction tasks at the Argonne Advanced Light Source (APS).

-### Actors
+## Actors
 + TomoPy developers,
 + Scientists using Tomography packages,
-+ Scientists, software developers and other library users in the fields of seismic data processing, radiology, plasma physics, materials science, astrophysics, and other sciences,
++ Scientists, software developers and other library users in the fields of seismic data processing, medical imaging, crystallography, radiology, plasma physics, materials science, astrophysics, and other sciences,
 + Other algebraic computing users.

-### Scope
+## Informal Description
++ A new package that implements the dual Radon transform algorithm in Julia.
-+ The Julia Base code library will not be modified, rather, this project involves creating a new package.
++ The Julia Base code library will not be modified.

-### Level
-+ TomoPy will stay as a glue interface layer, but the plan is to replace the C engine underneath with the Julia library for Radon transforms.

-### Story
+## Formal Description
 + The Radon transform in two dimensions (2D) is a tomography method with applications in medical CT/CAT imaging systems, radiology, and other sciences for imaging by cross-sectional scans sections from the projection data through sine waves.
 Correcting the noise corruption in projection data by using mathematical /geometry techniques will aid in image reconstruction.

+## Hypothesis of Application
+Currently there is no library routine for this algorithm.
+Consequently, the system should provide the following capabilities, so lets consider a hypothetical application:
++ A scientist has a digital x-ray image of an object (either a chemical element, or a brain scan).
++ Apply the Radon transform filter on the image to improve the signal-to-noise ratio.
++ TomoPy will be the glue interface layer, and the plan is to replace the C engine underneath with the Julia library for Radon transforms.
++ Apply the algorithm on the image region detection to segment the image according to a partition of homogeneous regions.
++ The algorithm will sort the image according to the given criterion each image region by their geometrical and densitometric properties (from largest to smallest, from darkest to clearest, etc.).

 ----